Private Foundation - IRS Processing of Exemption Applications

 TIP: If you decide that the application should be processed for the paragraph under which you originally applied, you must respond to any outstanding questions regarding whether the organization qualifies under that paragraph, or the application will be denied because the organization has not provided enough information to show that it is exempt under the paragraph for which it applied.

 Organizations that submit a complete application will receive an acknowledgment from the IRS.
 Others will receive a letter requesting more information or returning an incomplete application.
-IRS Headquarters notifies applicants when their applications have been received from EO Determinations for consideration.
+These letters will be sent out as soon as possible after receipt of the organization’s application.